 Next, head about 90 minutes north to the tiny town of Crane, literally an oasis in the desert.
 The visitor-friendly Crystal Crane Hot Springs is 25 minutes southeast of downtown Burns, the biggest city in Southeastern Oregon.

-For more privacy, a try one of the cedar-enclosed soaking tubs in the bath house, with a natural hot water tap that can be filled to the temperature of your liking.
+For more privacy, a try one of the cedar-enclosed soaking tubs in the bath house at Crystal Crane, with a natural hot water tap that can be filled to the temperature of your liking.
 At $7.50 an hour or $4.25 per person for the soaking pond, you’ll wonder why you don’t get out here more often.

 When you get hungry, the Steens Loop area has some charming options.
 Grab a country omelet at the Crane Store and Cafe for breakfast, and a burger and famously thick shake at The Fields Station in Fields.
 For dinner, head to Burns for a much-earned McCoy Creek Scottish Ale by Steens Mountain Brewing Company and a hearty salad and lamb gyro at Rhojo’s family-owned restaurant, one of several tasty options downtown.